jdodgen/Recipe-collection/favorite/Chucks Stuffed Poblano chorizo chilis.md

 1 can chicken broth (optional)

 Directions:
 Cook the rice in chicken broth or water.
 I use a "instant pot"/pressure cooker.
-One 15oz can broth to 1.5 cups of med brown rice.
+One 15oz can broth to 1.5 cups of med brown rice with a little water.

 Put poblano's in ziplock bag with a little water and microwave on low power ~3 minutes or until soft Then let them steam some more in the bag after they come out.